 Worth a visit

-- The cliffs : Courtine, Manneporte, the Aval and Amont cliffs, the Vaudieu rock or the Aiguille de Belval.
-Mysterious names borne by these sculptures carved by the sea in the chalk and flint of the Pays de Caux plateau.
-Some people think they can see the head of an elephant dipping his trunk in the waves, while others assert, as Maupassant did, that a ship with all sails flying could pass through the Manneporte arch... but you may decide for yourself !
+- The cliffs and natural formations: visiting Etretat, you’ll become familiar with the names given to the extraordinary rock formations either side of the resort, carved out of the chalk and flint of the Pays de Caux plateau: Courtine, Manneporte, Vaudieu Rock, the Aiguille de Belval… Some people think they can see the head of an elephant dipping its trunk into the waves in one spot, while others assert, as the great Normandy author Maupassant did, that a ship with all its sails unfurled could pass through the Manneporte Arch.

-- The "trou à l'homme" (the manhole) : One day in 1792 a raging sea threw a Swedish ship against the cliffs.
-The inhabitants of Etretat could do no more than watch, horrified, while the vessel was wrecked before their eyes.
-24 hours later the wind had dropped and the waves had withdrawn, revealing a cave in which lay the body of a man.
-He had in fact only lost consciousness, and as he was being carried to the common grave where his unfortunate comrades were buried, he woke up.
-The "hole" that recalls that event has now been opened, and provides access to the Jambourg beach.
-It is only passable at low water.
-Check the times of the tides at the Town Hall before your stroll.
+- The Trou à l'Homme: one day in 1792 a raging sea threw a Swedish ship against the cliffs here.
+The inhabitants of Etretat could only watch, horrified, as the vessel was wrecked before their eyes.
+The next day, the wind dropped and the waves withdrew, revealing a cave running up through the cliff, with the body of a man lying prostrate inside it.
+As he was being carried off to a common grave to be buried alongside his unfortunate comrades, he woke up and was saved.
+The extraordinary cavern in which he was found has now been opened up, although it is only passable at low tide, when it provides access to Jambourg Beach.
+Check the times of the tides before you set out.